Enrique Olaya Herrera: Early years

 Olaya Herrera grew up in a time of intellectual nonconformity and erudition, in a generation that had to live in through the Thousand Days War.
 He studied in the local public school of his hometown Guateque, in the Department of Boyacá as had his parents.
 He was son of Justiniano Olaya and Emperatriz Herrera, and had two brothers: Leonidas and Joaquín.
-When he was 12 years old, Olaya Herrera became known as the "child journalist of Guateque" after his founding of a newspaper called "El Patriota" (The Patriot) for which he managed to obtain many exchanges with major newspapers like El Espectador based in Medellín.
-Olaya Herrera studied Law in the Universidad Republicana (later to become the Free University of Colombia), and founded a weekly magazine called "El Estudiante" (The Student) in a newspaper format and which was written by hand.
+When he was 12 years old, Olaya Herrera became known as the "child journalist of Guateque" after his founding of a newspaper called El Patriota (The Patriot) for which he managed to obtain many exchanges with major newspapers like El Espectador based in Medellín.
+Olaya Herrera studied law at the Universidad Republicana (later to become the Free University of Colombia), and founded a weekly magazine called El Estudiante (The Student) in a newspaper format, which was written by hand.

 Political career

-Olaya Herrera is considered a member of the "Centennial Generation," corresponding to the cohort of political and intellectual leaders prominent at the time of the first century after the independence war, roughly corresponding to the years from 1925 to 1940.
+Olaya Herrera is considered a member of the "Centennial Generation," corresponding to the cohort of political and intellectual leaders prominent at the time of the first century after the war of independence, roughly corresponding to the years from 1925 to 1940.
 Other members of this group were Alfonso López Pumarejo, Laureano Gómez, Eduardo Santos, Mariano Ospina Pérez, Roberto Urdaneta Arbeláez, Luis López de Mesa, Luis Eduardo Nieto Caballero and others.

-As a journalist for the newspaper "El Autonomista" (The Autonomist) which was owned by Rafael Uribe Uribe and Ricardo Tirado Macias, Olaya Herrera made a name by criticizing the "Regeneration," which was the name of the numerous policies that marked the return of the country to a unitary state government system, as well as the rise of conservative, authoritarian, and clerical power following the Colombian Constitution of 1886.
-Back in his hometown of Guateque Olaya Herrera maintained a newspaper called "El Soldado Cubano" (The Cuban Soldier) in which he showed his admiration for José Martí.
+As a journalist for the newspaper El Autonomista (The Autonomist) which was owned by Rafael Uribe Uribe and Ricardo Tirado Macias, Olaya Herrera made a name by criticizing the "Regeneration," which was the name of the numerous policies that marked the return of the country to a unitary state government system, as well as the rise of conservative, authoritarian, and clerical power following the Colombian Constitution of 1886.
+Back in his hometown of Guateque, Olaya Herrera maintained a newspaper called El Soldado Cubano (The Cuban Soldier) in which he showed his admiration for José Martí.

 The political convulsion between the Liberal Party and the Conservative Party had escalated and provoked the thousand days civil war.
 Most of the centennial generation was pushed into the war following their political beliefs.
 Olaya Herrera was also pushed into active participation in politics in the Liberal Party.
 Olaya Herrera was radicalized and joined the armed liberal militias led by General Cenón Figueredo.
 Olaya Herrera participated in a confrontation in the village of Nocaima, Cundinamarca.

-After the war Olaya Herrera continued studying Law and finally graduated with a thesis entitled "La Liberacion Condicional" (The Conditional Liberation), which was then published by the University.
-In 1904 he obtained a doctorate in jurisprudence and in 1906 he traveled to Belgium where he studied diplomacy and sociology at the Université Libre de Bruxelles focusing on diplomacy, politics and journalism.
+After the war Olaya Herrera continued studying law and finally graduated with a thesis entitled La Liberacion Condicional (The Conditional Liberation), which was then published by the university.
+In 1904 he obtained a doctorate in jurisprudence and in 1906 he traveled to Belgium where he studied diplomacy and sociology at the Université libre de Bruxelles focusing on diplomacy, politics and journalism.